apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. :ts:cv:: CONFIG proxy.config.cache.ram_cache.size INT -1

-   By default the RAM cache size to is automatically determined, based on cache size (approximately 10 MB of RAM cache per GB of disk cache).
+   By default the RAM cache size is automatically determined, based on disk cache size; approximately 10 MB of RAM cache per GB of disk cache.
-   Alternatively, it can be set to a fixed value such as 21474836480 (20GB).
+   Alternatively, it can be set to a fixed value such as **20GB** (21474836480)

+.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.algorithm INT 0

+   Two distinct RAM caches are supported, the default (0) being the **CLFUS** (``Clocked Least Frequently Used by Size``).
+As an alternative, a simpler **LRU** (``Least Recently Used``) cache is also available, by changing this configuration to 1.

+.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.use_seen_filter INT 0

+   Enabling this option will filter inserts into the RAM cache to ensure that they have been seen at least once.
+For the **LRU**, this provides scan resistance.
+Note that **CLFUS** already requires that a document have history before it is inserted, so for **CLFUS**, setting this option means that a document must be seen three times before it is added to the RAM cache.

+.. :ts:cv:: CONFIG proxy.config.cache.ram_cache.compress INT 0

+   The **CLFUS** RAM cache also supports an optional in-memory compression.
+   This is not to be confused with ``Content-Encoding: gzip`` compression.
+   The RAM cache compression is intended to try to save space in the RAM, and is not visible to the User-Agent (client).

+   Possible values are:

+   - ``0`` = no compression
+   - ``1`` = fastlz (extremely fast, relatively low compression)
+   - ``2`` = libz (moderate speed, reasonable compression)
+   - ``3`` = liblzma (very slow, high compression)

+   NOTE: compression runs on task threads.
+To use more cores for RAM cache compression, increase :ts:cv:`proxy.config.task_threads`.

 Heuristic Expiration
 ====================